-No, data protection won’t be 100% identical in all EU member states soon and many aspects of the GDPR are already part of previous national laws.
-Moreover, don’t assume that reading the GDPR is enough to get to know every aspect of data protection in the EU.
+No, data protection won’t be 100% identical in all EU member states soon, and many aspects of the GDPR are already part of previous national laws.
+Moreover, don’t assume that reading the GDPR is enough to know every aspect of data protection in the EU.

 - adaptation or alteration

 - disclosure by transmission

 - The GDPR doesn’t define the technical aspects of data protection.
 For example, Article 32 mentions “encryption of personal data”; however, there are no minimum requirements like “use AES-256.”